norgeous/ajbell-miniapp/README.md

 - Local visual difference testing report with RegVis
 - Capture both mobile and desktop views of stories with Storycap
-- CI which runs linter, vitest tests, storybook tests, visual difference tests, checks project will compile, deploys Storybook, etc
+- CI which runs linter, tsc, vitest tests, storybook tests, visual difference tests, Storybook a11y tests, deploys Storybook, etc
 - Use NPM workspaces to separate custom node modules; ie Storybook module, etc
 - Use GTM to see where people abandon the flow
 - Custom Storybook plugin(s) for whatever requirements